 Conclusion

-Our results confirm that Black ethnicity does not confer excess stroke risk in patients with hypertension or diabetes.
+Our results confirm that Black ethnicity does not confer excess hazard of stroke in patients with hypertension or diabetes.
 This observation was also made for Asian ethnicity.
-Black ethnicity was associated with increased stroke risk only in patients with Hypercholesterolaemia.
+An excess hazard of stroke associated with Black ethnicity was observed only in patients with hypercholesterolaemia.

 Article activity feed